 ARTICLE IX: AMENDMENT OF THE BY-LAWS

-These By-Laws may be amended by written notice of the proposed change to the Board and membership two (2) weeks prior to the Annual Meeting of the Membership or to a special meeting of the Membership during the year, at which time the change will be presented to the membership for comment.
+These By-Laws may be amended by written notice of the proposed change to the Board and membership two (2) weeks prior to the Annual Meeting of the General Membership or to a special meeting of the General Membership during the year, at which time the change will be presented to the membership for comment.
 The quorum for these meetings is as defined in Article VI, Section 1c.
 The amendment shall be voted upon at the next Board meeting.
 A two-thirds vote of the Board, providing a quorum is present as defined in Article IV, Section 4(c), is necessary to ratify an amendment to the By-Laws.

 ARTICLE X: DISSOLUTION